HamletDuFromage/aio-switch-updater/rcm/README.md

 # RCM Payload

-Simple mitm payload to bypass Atmosphere's write protection on the `fusee_secondary.bin`, and `payload.bin` files.
+Simple mitm payload to bypass Atmosphère's write protection on the `fusee_secondary.bin`, and `payload.bin` files.
 This payload is built using the Hekate codebase.
 This is DeepSea Updater's code.